Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_ccl_sales.md

   - **Uniqueness Test:** Validate that the `unique_store_id` is unique across the dataset.

 ## Conclusion
-The `staging_ccl_sales` model plays a crucial role in the data pipeline by transforming raw sales data into a standardized format.
+The `stg_ccl_sales` model plays a crucial role in the data pipeline by transforming raw sales data into a standardized format.
 This model ensures that the data is clean, correctly typed, and uniquely identified, providing a solid foundation for further analytical processing and business intelligence activities.